-- a) Hackney carriage roof signs and meters: A roof sign must be displayed on the top of the vehicle showing the word 'Taxi'.
+a) Hackney carriage roof signs and meters: A roof sign must be displayed on the top of the vehicle showing the word 'Taxi'.
 The sign shall be controlled by the meter and shall be illuminated when the vehicle is available for hire.
 The design of the roof sign shall be approved by the licensing officers.
-Taxi meters may be tested for accuracy at the discretion of licensing officers. - b) Use of hackney carriage vehicles: When an applicant wishes to licence a vehicle as a hackney carriage, we will need information, pursuant to section 57 of the Local Government (Miscellaneous Provisions) Act 1976, as to whether the applicant intends to use the vehicle to stand or ply for hire in the council's area and also if the applicant intends to use the vehicle entirely or predominantly remotely from the council's area on a pre-booked basis.
-Whilst each application will be considered on its own merits, we will have regard to the geographic location of an applicant's home and business address.
+Taxi meters may be tested for accuracy at the discretion of licensing officers.

+b) Use of hackney carriage vehicles: When an applicant wishes to licence a vehicle as a hackney carriage, we will need information, pursuant to section 57 of the Local Government (Miscellaneous Provisions) Act 1976, as to whether the applicant intends to use the vehicle to stand or ply for hire in the council's area and also if the applicant intends to use the vehicle entirely or predominantly remotely from the council's area on a pre-booked basis.
+Whilst each applicant's home and business address.
+If we have a reason to believe that the hackney carriage is to be used entirely or predominantly remotely from the council's area on a pre-booked basis, then the applicant's home and business address.
 If we have a reason to believe that the hackney carriage is to be used entirely or predominantly remotely from the council's area on a pre-booked basis, then the application for a licence will normally be refused or existing licence may be suspended or revoked.